Varun-505/Varun-505/README.md

 ## ⚡ Fun Fact

-I am on a mission to blend **MERN stack engineering** with **Python-powered analytics** — crafting apps that are not just functional, but intelligent.
+I am on a mission to blend **MERN stack engineering** with **Python-powered analytics** crafting apps that are not just functional, but Intelligent.